ottotsuma/Melvor-Classes-Species/README.md

 ### Utility

-You can select one of three utilities to apply onto your shouts single_species.
+You can select one of three utilities to apply onto your yous single_species.
 Only one can be active at a time, and you may freely switch provided you have the resources.

 Diamond String
 Upgrade from Bowstring